silvandario/biddingbot/README.md

 # HSG Course Insight Chatbot

 Welcome to the **HSG Course Insight Chatbot**, your intelligent assistant specifically designed to enhance your educational experience at the University of St. Gallen (HSG).
-Leveraging advanced AI techniques and meticulous data preparation, this chatbot provides accurate, relevant, and precise information about courses, examinations, and frequently asked questions related to HSG master programs.
+Leveraging advanced AI techniques and meticulous data preparation, this chatbot provides accurate, relevant, and precise information about courses, examinations, and frequently asked questions related to HSG programs.

 ## 🌟 Key Features